It’s all going to end in tiers.

 Shares.
 We can invest in some of these.
 Fine.

 Gilts.
 The yield (interest rate) the UK Government paid on its 15 year debt was steady at between 4-5% per year between 1998 and 2008.
 Prior to 1998 it was higher still.
-It now lies at a measly 1% per annum.
-So today we can lend the UK Government our hard earned cash for 15 years and get 1% per year in return.
+It now lies continually below a measly 1% per annum.
+It’s threatening to turn negative too.
+So today we can lend the UK Government our hard earned cash for 15 years and get less than 1% per year in return.
 What’s the point?
 No thanks.
-This isn’t diversification; it’s an invitation to lose some money.
+This isn’t diversification; it’s an invitation to lose some money when inflation is taken into account.

 It’s hard to diversify at times like this.
-So after a quick post referendum smash and grab in the FTSE 250 index, we decided to play it safe and sit holding oodles of cash.
-It can’t last.
+So after a quick post referendum smash and grab in 2016 into the FTSE 250 index, we decided to play it safe and sit holding oodles of cash.
+It didn’t last.

 Around here however we don’t look backward for very long.
 We keep moving forward.
 Opening new doors and doing new things. – Walt Disney.

-So here is how we invest going forward.
+So here is how we have invested since.

-It’s now 4 years since the business obtained it’s discretionary permissions from the FCA, allowing us to turbo-charge the investment decisions we make for all of our clients.
+The business obtained its discretionary permissions from the FCA in 2012, allowing us to turbo-charge the investment decisions we make for all of our clients.
 We can buy or sell investments across all of our clients in minutes now.
-But we still predominately use funds designed by others that hold shares traded on the London Stock Exchange.
-These conveniently packaged funds do however have an annual cost.
+But we still predominately used funds designed by others that hold shares traded on the London Stock Exchange until 2016.
+These conveniently packaged funds did however have an annual cost which I was anxious to avoid.

 Why spend 1/2% each year to hold a fund that contains UK shares, when together we could just buy those same shares directly and save that 1/2% per year?
-Welcome to the next chapter.
-We are now about to take our investment proposition one step further and cut out the UK fund middlemen.
-Because we now hold £60 million between us, we can do just that.
-Even within individual smaller Pensions and ISAs.
+2016 welcomed in the next chapter.
+We took our investment proposition one step further and cut out the UK fund middlemen.
+We could do just that, because at that time, we held £60 million between us .

-The first change will become increasingly obvious to you shortly as we gradually replace 2 or 3 funds with 50 or 60 individual holdings.
-The second change will become more obvious over a longer period of time.
+The first change become increasingly obvious to everyone as we gradually replaced 5 or 6 funds with 50 or 60 individual holdings.
+The second change bacome more obvious over a longer period of time.
 Increased growth brought about by lower ongoing costs over the long term.
+There isn’t much that we can control when it comes to investment, but controlling our costs ultimately leads to better long term performance.

 The Investment Tiers

-- UK Small Companies – 20 Individual Shares
+- UK Small Companies – c.
+20 Individual Shares

 - Shares that pay us rent.
 (Our Property Fund) – 9 Individual Shares